 Parenting After Separation, sometimes referred to as "PAS" is a free three-hour online program for parents that are going through separation or divorce.
 In Kelowna B.C., the Parenting After Separation course must be completed to advance your family matter.

 The Parenting After Separation course educates and informs parents through multimedia content.
 The program provides content that informs parents about making decisions that take into account the child's best interest.
 The program provides both spouses with tools to help make positive decisions in life after separation.

 To learn more about this mandary program for separating parents, visit Justice Education Society.

-Whether you are getting married and want to inquire about a prenuptial agreement or are moving in with your partner and want to a cohabitation agreement, Maio Law located in Kelowna, British Columbia can assist you in navigating the touchy subject.
+Whether you are getting married and want to inquire about a prenuptial agreement / marriage agreement or are moving in with your partner and want to a cohabitation agreement, Maio Law located in Kelowna, British Columbia can assist you in navigating the touchy subject.
 Understanding that the process is difficult for some if not most individuals.
 Maio Law works closely with you to ensure that the process of drafting, understanding, and executing the prenuptial agreement is easy and seamless.
 Should you be in a position where you need independent legal advice as you are a party to the agreement without current representation, Maio Law can also assist you in helping you understand how the agreement effects your legal rights.

 You may know this Agreement as a:

 But essentially they all reference the same legal document.

 A marriage may convert a cohabitation agreement into a marriage contract where the agreement specifies such, or where there is no consensus to revoke the cohabitation agreement.

 A marriage contract is an agreement between two persons who are married to each other or intend to marry, in which the parties agree on their respective rights and obligations under the marriage or on separation, annulment, divorce, or death, including: